Blues Brothers 2000: Critical reception

+It earned a D score from Entertainment Weekly.
+Roger Ebert of the Chicago Sun-Times gave it two out of four stars, writing, "Blues Brothers 2000 has a lot of good music in it.
+It would have had more if they'd left out the story, which would have been an excellent idea.
+The film is lame comedy surrounded by high-energy blues (and some pop, rock and country music)."

 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

+Despite the poor reception, Aykroyd remained proud of the film, saying in a 2024 interview with Rolling Stone, "the second movie's a small-g good accompaniment to the first.
+Erykah Badu's song was worth the price of admission.
+I'm glad we did that story, and I wish Jimmy [Belushi] had been in it, but everybody was good in it, and it was fun."

 Video game

 A Blues Brothers 2000 video game was released for the Nintendo 64 on November 17, 2000, two years after the film's release.
-The plot of the game involves Elwood as the main character going through different chapters and levels while trying to save the kidnapped members of the band one by one.
-Like the film on which it based and the video game based on the first film, it was poorly received.
+The plot involves Elwood as the main character going through different chapters and levels while trying to save the kidnapped members of the band one by one.
+Like the film on which it based and the video game based on the original film, it was poorly received.

 Soundtrack

+Future

+In a 2023 interview, Jim Belushi stated that Aykroyd had kept pitching him several ideas for a third film, such as a female-centric film where Elwood mentors a group called the Blues Sisters, and a film where Elwood finds Jake's long-lost biological brother in Albania.